dreeves/daylight/README.md

 for codebuff probably:
 can we deal with this warning, if it matters? cdn.tailwindcss.com should not be used in production.
 To use Tailwind CSS in production, install it as a PostCSS plugin or use the Tailwind CLI: https://tailwindcss.com/docs/installation

+I see this in the browser console:
+You are calling ReactDOMClient.createRoot() on a container that has already been passed to createRoot() before.
+Instead, call root.render() on the existing root instead if you want to update it.

 all the link preview and SEO stuff